awslabs/flowgger/README.md

 representation in the target format.
 For example, Javascript, hence JSON, hence GELF can only represent values up to 2^53-1 without losing precision.

+#### LTSV automatic suffixing

+When a schema has been defined for LTSV records, suffixes can be enforced for non-string values.
+For example, flowgger can ensure that names for `i64` and `u64` values are always suffixed with `_long`, that `f64` values are always suffixed with `_double`, and that boolean values are always suffixed with `_bool`:

+    [input.ltsv_suffixes]
+    i64: "_long"
+    u64: "_long"
+    f64: "_double"
+    bool: "_bool"

+This can be especially useful with ElasticSearch, that expects a fixed type for a given index.

+Property names will be transparently rewritten with the correct suffix for their value type, unless they are already properly suffixed.

 Output section
 --------------